 Joining the working world is an undeniable reality of adulthood.
-Most people have to do it.
+Most people have to become employed.
 But, unfortunately, it’s been reported that up to 70% of workers aren’t actually satisfied with their career choices.
 Many people begrudgingly work 10+ hour workdays, that take up most of their waking hours, and for what?
 Salary increases have even been shown to only only make people happier to a point around $80,000 — after which there are “reduced benefits to increasing your income.”

 But that got us thinking… since we’re so programmed to work traditional jobs, could it actually make us unhappier if we didn’t work?
 According to a 2017 piece in the Harvard Business Review, which references the “World Happiness Report” and the Gallup World Poll, “individuals who are unemployed also report around 30 percent more negative emotional experiences in their day-to-day lives.”
 They note that while the monetary safety of employment is important for emotional wellbeing, there are other psychological aspects of employment that contribute to happiness, including social status, relationships, structure, and goal setting.
 Human’s are social beings at our core, and we rely on relationships with others to live our day-to-day lives, so it makes sense that there are important aspects of working that go beyond financial.

 So, by this logic, our work environment must be pretty crucial.
 But what actually makes people content at work?
 One key factor is the way managers address and interact with their employees.
 Research has shown that team leader’s behaviors are crucial, and fall into five key buckets: supporting people emotionally, monitoring people’s work in a positive way, recognizing people for good performance, respecting your team’s opinions, and collaborating.

 A report published on LinkedIn echoed this sentiment, stating the number one thing that made people feel like they “belonged” at their place of employment was “being recognized for my accomplishments” — 59% of candidate respondents agreed with this sentiment.